 Whilst society has made progress with gender equality, there are still some challenges that women face in the workplace that hold themselves and their careers back.

 Our Women in the Workplace report highlights some of the common challenges faced by women which we’re sharing in this blog post.
-The full report will be released in the coming days.
 Here are some of our findings:

 Gender pay gap

 It is reported that it will take 202 years to close the pay gap and 51% of women in Britain state equal pay as the most significant issue in the workplace.